sahbabos/infrastructure-hw/README.md

  * Running on http://192.168.1.173:5002
 ```

-2. Navigate to broadcast-service and build the image:
+2. Navigate to broadcast-service and run the program:
 ```bash
 cd ../broadcast-service
 python broadcast-service.py
 ```
-3. Open a web browser and  enter your url:
+3. Open a web browser and  enter your url